Cruising in Antarctica

 The Expedition Teams on board each ship are experts in marine biology, arctic survival, oceanography, photography and more, to help make your journey an unforgettable experience.
 Safety is Hurtigruten’s highest priority.
 All crew are experts in extreme conditions with years of experience and deep knowledge of the environment.

-Launching in Autumn 2018, MS Roald Amundsen is the first of two hybrid ships Hurtigruten is adding to its fleet.
-Her first season will be in Antarctica in Winter 2018-19.
+Launching in mid-2019, MS Roald Amundsen is the first of two hybrid ships Hurtigruten is adding to its fleet.
+Her first season in Antarctica will be in Winter 2019-20.
 She is a state-of-the art expedition ship; quieter, smoother and cleaner than any other.
-Features include all outside cabins, 3 speciality restaurants, a large gym, pool and Jacuzzi.
+Features include all outside cabins, 3 specialist restaurants, a large gym, pool and Jacuzzi.
 Best of all, the ship represents a major step forward for sustainable travel.
 Her cutting edge hybrid technology means she will be able to glide almost silently on electric power through pristine waters.
 The ship is specially constructed for voyages in polar regions and will serve as your advanced base camp at sea.

 Below is a selection of some of the Antarctic cruises on offer in Winter 2018-19.
-You can find full details of all itineraries on offer in the online brochure by clicking this button, Explorer 2018-19
+You can find full details of all itineraries on offer for 2018-19 and 2019-20 in the online brochures by clicking these buttons, Worldwide Explorer 2018-19 Worldwide Explorer 2019-20

 Ship: MS Fram